-Initial site stabilization would require removal or relocation of approximately 25% of the whole tires (passenger tire equivalents) to broaden fire lanes to 50 feet and remove tire piles T-11, T-12, T-13, T-14, T-15, and T-16.
-This will bring the whole tire piles into conformance with the surface area, height and separation requirements of existing regulations, but the piles will not be in complete conformance because they are 100 feet square rather than 50 by 200 feet as required.
-Most of these tires are off-road tires that may require rim removal and slitting prior to landfill If 15,000 passenger tire equivalents (150 tons) are disposal. removed each week, stabilization of whole tires at the site will require about 10 weeks.
-If the remaining truck and passenger tires were processed by two efficient mobil shredders at the combined rate of 50,000 passenger tire equivalents/week, whole tire pile abatement would require 9 to 10 weeks.
+Initial site stabilization would require removal or relocation of approximately 25,000 whole passenger and truck tires (passenger tire equivalents) to broaden fire lanes to 50 feet.
+An additional 165,000 passenger tire equivalents of off-road tires must be removed from piles T-11, T-12, T-13, T-14, T-15, T-16, and the southern part of T-1.
+This will bring the whole tire piles into conformance with the surface area, height and separation requirements of existing regulations, but the piles will not be in complete conformance because they would still be 100 feet square rather than 50 by 200 feet as required.